mparno/fenics-web/source/programmers-reference/cpp/mesh/Mesh.rst

         point query.

         *Arguments*
+            point
-            point : a :cpp:class:`Point` object.
+                A :cpp:class:`Point` object.

         *Returns*
+            integer
-            integer : the index of the cell in the mesh which is closest to point.
+                The index of the cell in the mesh which is closest to point.

         *Example*
             .. warning::